fido-device-onboard/pri-fidoiot/component-samples/demo/owner/README.md

   Path to the Owner keystore file containing the owner's keys.

-  The owner keystore file and path value is generated using keys_gen.sh script and is stored in creds.env file.
+  The keystore file and path value is generated using keys_gen.sh script and is stored in creds.env file.
 [Read more](https://github.com/secure-device-onboard/pri-fidoiot/tree/master/component-samples/demo#preparing-credentials-for-components) about the key generation script here.

 - `owner_keystore_password`